Skip to main content

 Speed Limit Information

-To request speed limit revision in your area, you'll need to fill out a service request.
-Staff will then contact you for further detail.
-The final decision to change a speed limit is set by the Board of County Commissioners.
+To request speed limit revision in your area, you must complete a service request.
+Staff will then contact you for further details.
+The Board of County Commissioners sets the final decision to change the speed limit.
 Note: speed limits in school zones and residential areas are set by county code and cannot be changed.

 Use the link below for more information about how speed limits are set.